PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

 .. hint::

     Solving :eq:`focops-eq-4` is computationally impractical for large state or action spaces as it requires calculating the partition function :math:`Z_{\lambda,\nu}(s)`, which often involves evaluating a high-dimensional integral or sum.
-    Furthermore, :math:`\lambda` and :math:`\nu` depend on :math:`k` and should be adapted at every iteration.
+    Furthermore, :math:`\lambda` and :math:`\nu` are depend on :math:`k` and should be adapted at every iteration.

-This section will introduce you to how FOCOPS practically implements its algorithm purpose.
+This section will introduce you to how FOCOPS practically implements its algorithm.
 In practice, though hyperparameter sweeps, FOCOPS found that a fixed :math:`\lambda` provides good results, which means the value :math:`\lambda` does not have to be updated.
 However, :math:`\nu` needs to be continuously adapted during training to ensure cost-constraint satisfaction.